 It is an effective, non-invasive treatment that works to relieve specific pain and tension from sore, tight muscles.
 Techniques focus on the deeper layers of the muscles, breaking down muscle 'knots', assisting the circulation and encouraging the natural repair process.
 The beneficial effects on health come from the impact of this treatment physically, biologically and psychologically:

 Directed stretches are applied to restore flexibility and mobility to muscles and joints, and to prevent the build up of muscular tension which occurs through excessive or repeated use, injury and postural strain.

-Massage stimulates the circulation via the pumping effect which flushes the muscles with fresh nutrient-filled blood.
-This is particularly important in post-exercise recovery to reduce muscle soreness, post-injury to promote healing, and when tense muscles ache and feel tired because of sluggish circulation and toxic build up.
-This pumping effect also aids lymphatic drainage thus removing excessive tissue fluid and filtering out toxins which can accumulate following intense activity, through injury or in certain medical conditions.
+Massage stimulates the micro-circulation via the pressure provided by massage strokes through local areas of the body.
+The effect helps to flush any muscle waste out and introduce fresh nutrient-filled blood.
+This is particularly important in post-exercise recovery to reduce muscle soreness and aid recovery, post-injury to promote healing, and when tense muscles ache and feel tired because of sluggish circulation and toxic build up.
+Overall, it heps to maintain or improve the health of the tissues.
+Massage also also improves the flow of lymph and aids lymphatic drainage thus removing excessive tissue fluid and filtering out toxins which can accumulate following intense activity, injury or in certain medical conditions.

 Following injury, surgery or certain disease processes scar tissue forms.
 The formation of scar tissue can be prevented or reduced by specific massage techniques which mobilise the area and aid the healing process.
 This can help to treat the 'hard lumps' and 'knots' that are often felt in muscles.
 Functional recovery of the structure is optimised and re-injury prevented.